AzureAD/microsoft-authentication-library-for-dotnet/MauiStatus.md

 - Open Visual Studio 2022 **Preview** version
 - Open the solution
 `/tests/devapps/MauiApps/MauiApps.sln`
-- The following projects in it
+- It contains the following projects:

     - MauiAppBasic
     This shows how to perform authentication with no broker.
 It has the common pattern of Acquire Token Silent (ATS) + Acquire Token Interactive (ATI).
 Note: Android does not support the embedded browser.
     - MauiAppWithBroker